wellcometrust/grants_tagger_light/README.md

 #### About `model_key`
 `model_key` possible values are:
 - A HF location for a pretrained / finetuned model
-- "" to load a model by default and train from scratch: `microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract`
+- "" to load a model by default and train from scratch (`microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract`)

 #### About `sharding`
 `sharding` was proposed by [Hugging Face](https://github.com/huggingface/datasets/issues/2252#issuecomment-825596467) to improve performance on big datasets.
 To enable it:
-- set shards to something bigger than 1 (Recommended: 100)
+- set shards to something bigger than 1 (Recommended: same number as cpu cores)

 #### Other arguments
 Besides those arguments, feel free to add any other TrainingArgument from Hugging Face or Wand DB.
 Examples: